Double Chocolate Espresso Cookies

 Instructions

 - Cream butter and sugars together in the bowl of a stand mixer fitted with the paddle attachment, until light and fluffy.
 Scrape the bowl, beat again on high for one minute.
 Add the eggs and vanilla and beat until well blended, about another minute on medium-high speed.
-Whisk flour, cocoa, salt, baking soda, and ground coffee beans together in separate bowl.
+Whisk flour, cocoa, salt, baking soda, and ground coffee beans together in a separate bowl.
 Add to butter mixture and combine with a spatula or wooden spoon (or very briefly with paddle attachment) until just blended.
 Add the chocolate chips and stir till combined.
 The dough will be stiff.

 - Prep Time: 24 hours minutes